CrunchyData/crunchy-containers/hugo/content/installation-guide/storage-configuration.md

 - If interested in mounting the same NFS share multiple times on the same mount point, look into the [noac mount option](https://www.novell.com/support/kb/doc.php?id=7010210)

-- Please note, when using NFS storage, all clusters created using a specific NFS server directory path must have a unique name to avoid path related permissions issues in the storage directory.
+{{% notice info %}}

+When using NFS storage and two or more clusters share the same NFS storage directory, these clusters need to be uniquely named.

+{{% / notice %}}

 ## Dynamic Storage